eddelbuettel/rcppredis/README.md

 provide [MessagePack](http://msgpack.org/index.html) headers for [MessagePack](http://msgpack.org/index.html) serialization.

+A backend is needed to run the code.
+The package will work with any protocol-compatible backend and for example [valkey](https://valkey.io/) (which is increasingly replacing redis) works just fine.

 ### Getting Started

-Run some of the scripts from the `demo/` directory.
+Run some of the scripts from the `demos/` or `examples/` directories.

 ### Status